Edelin11/Contacts/README.md

 * The purpose is to have a website where you can create a list of contacts or you can use this website to store passwords or any other information.

-* the project is not hosted yet.
+* The project is not hosted yet.

 *
 *